rezaAdinepour/QRS-Complex-Detection/README.md

 You can use any other datasets. **You only need to note that the recorded signal is saved in a <code>.txt</code> file**

 ## How to work?
-After you clone this repository
+After cloned this repository, run